ionic-team/stencil-site/src/docs/config/overview.md

 ## buildEs5

-Sets if the ES5 build must be generated or not.
+Sets if the ES5 build should be generated or not.
 It defaults to `false` in dev mode, and `true` in production mode.
-Notice that Stencil always generates a modern build too, this setting will just disable the additional `es5` build.
-Basically if the app does not need to run on IE11, it's safe to set `buildEs5` to `false`, which will also speed up production build times.
+Notice that Stencil always generates a modern build too, whereas this setting will either disable es5 builds entirely with `false`, or always create es5 builds (even in dev mode) when set to `true`.
+Basically if the app does not need to run on legacy browsers (IE11 and Edge 18 and below), it's safe to set `buildEs5` to `false`, which will also speed up production build times.
+In addition to not creating es5 builds, apps may also be interested in disabling any unnecessary runtime when support legacy browsers.
+See [config extras](/docs/config-extras) for more information.

 ```tsx
 buildEs5: false